How to Get Sober, Step by Step

 • Seizures

 Medical detox at a rehab center is designed to help you safely manage withdrawal symptoms and prepare for addiction treatment.
+In severe cases, detox may require a hospital setting for specialized medical care and supervision.
 Drug and alcohol withdrawal can be challenging, but with the right help, you can make it through.

 At Vogue Recovery Center, medical professionals oversee detox.
 They are trained to manage withdrawal symptoms and provide necessary medical care.
+Medicines may be used during detox to help manage symptoms or reduce cravings, but they should only be taken under medical supervision and as directed by a healthcare provider.
+It’s important to know that medications do not help with all unpleasant withdrawal symptoms and may not work for everyone.
 Before detox begins, healthcare providers assess:

 • Your overall health